polished85/headwireCMS/README.md

 }
 ```
 ##### index.js
-Bundles the component, editor, schema, and data into a single object which can be imported by the Component Library.
+Attaches data and schema to the component, and bundles the component, editor, and meta data into a single object.
+This is the object imported by the Component Library.
 ```
+Component.defaultProps = data
+Component.propTypes = schema

 export default {
 	type: 'H1',
 	component: Component,